jplane/DurableStateMachines/README.md

 > The primary feature of statecharts is that states can be organized in a hierarchy:  A statechart is a [state machine](https://statecharts.github.io/what-is-a-state-machine.html) where each state in the state machine may define its own subordinate state machines, called substates.
 Those states can again define substates.

-The utility of state machines goes down as system complexity increases, due to [state explosion](https://statecharts.github.io/state-machine-state-explosion.html).
+The utility of traditional state machines goes down as system complexity increases, due to [state explosion](https://statecharts.github.io/state-machine-state-explosion.html).
 Also, state machines by themselves are merely a description of behavior, not behavior itself.
 Statecharts (and StateChartsDotNet) address both of these limitations.

 ## Goals